 I am a Postdoctoral Fellow at the University of Oxford.
 I completed my Ph.D. in Demography and M.A. in Biostatistics at UC Berkeley.
+I will join the Sociology Department at the University of Texas at Austin as an Assistant Professor in Fall 2025.

 View my CV.